Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 🏆 Best Overall Value: ClickUp (Try ClickUp) — The free plan is unmatched, and the $7/user paid plan delivers more features than tools costing twice as much.

-💰 Cheapest Paid Plan: nTask (Ntask) — At $3/user/month with Gantt charts and time tracking included, it's the most affordable structured PM tool available.
+💰 Cheapest Paid Plan: nTask (Ntask) — At $3/user/month with Gantt charts and time tracking included, it's the most affordable structured PM tool out there.

 🎯 Best Free Plan for Teams: Asana (Try Asana) — Up to 15 team members on a genuinely useful free plan.
-If your team is under 15, start here.
+Start here if your team is under 15.

-📋 Best for Simplicity: Trello (Trello) — When you just need boards and cards without the learning curve, Trello remains the gold standard.
+📋 Best for Simplicity: Trello (Trello) — When you just need boards and cards without the learning curve, Trello remains unbeatable.

 👥 Best for Large Teams: Basecamp (Basecamp) — The $299/month unlimited plan makes it the cheapest option for teams above roughly 20 people.